dashjoin/platform/dashjoin-docs/docs/developer-reference.md

 ### Data Definition Operations

-The database page also offer a database management section.
+The database page offers a database management section.
 You can create a new table there.
 The new table will contain two columns:

 * ID: a numeric primary key
 * name: a generic string describing the record